fanminshi/seldon-assessment/readme.md

 The overall program logic is the following:

-1) load Seldon custom resource (CR) file e.g deploy.json and decode it into a SeldonDeployment object.
+1) Load Seldon custom resource (CR) from file and decode it into a SeldonDeployment object.
-2) create Seldon CR using Kubernete client from controller runtime pkg.
+2) Create Seldon CR using Kubernete client from controller runtime pkg.
-3) periodically(1s) checking whether CR state == "Available"
+3) Periodically(1s) checking whether CR state == "Available"
 4) Once CR state == "Available", delete the CR using the client.

 ## Setup